austinyu/ujson5/docs/start_encoding.md

     "hobbies": ["tennis", "writing", "coding"],
 }

-assert ujson5.dumps(Jack, typed_dict_cls=Human, indent=4) == '''{
+jack_str: str = ujson5.dumps(jack, typed_dict_cls=Human, indent=4)
+print(jack_str)
+# {
-    // height of the creature
+#     "height": 170,  // height of the creature
-    "height": 170,
-    // weight of the creature
+#     // weight of the creature
-    // weight cannot be too high!
+#     // weight cannot be too high!
-    "weight": 80,
+#     "weight": 80,
+#     // (1)
-    // age of the human
+#     // age of the human
-    // human can be very old!
+#     "age": 25,  // human can be very old!
-    "age": 25,
-    // name of the human
+#     // name of the human
-    "name": "Jack",
-    // human can be very intelligent
+#     "name": "Jack",  // human can be very intelligent
-    // hard-working human
-    "courses": {
+#     "courses": {
-        // you can also add comments in the TypedDict "CS101": 23,
+#         // you can also add comments in the TypedDict
-        // Multi-line comments are also supported
+#         "CS101": 23,  // Multi-line comments are also supported
-        // In this case, the comments in JSON5 will also be multi-line
+#         // In this case, the comments in JSON5 will also be multi-line
-        // The entries of dictionaries that implement this TypedDict will be commented "ART101": 67,
+#         // The entries of dictionaries that implement this TypedDict will be commented
+#         "ART101": 67,
-        // if a dictionary does not contain all the keys, only the keys that are
+#         // if a dictionary does not contain all the keys, only the keys that are
-        // present will be commented
+#         // present will be commented
-        "HIS101": null,
-        // You can also add comments to the TypedDict attributes "LIT101": 12,
-    },
+#         "LIT101": 12,
+#     },  // hard-working human  (2)
+#     "hobbies": [
+#         "tennis",
+#         "writing",
+#         "coding",
-    // hobbies takes a lot of time...
+#     ],  // hobbies takes a lot of time...
-    "hobbies": [
-        "tennis",
-        "writing",
-        "coding",
-    ],
-}'''
+# }
 ```

 !!!
 View full API